 Harassment of any kind is unacceptable on campus.
 This includes homophobic bullying, name-calling, or any other behaviour that makes you feel unsafe.
 RMIT has clear policies against such behaviour.
 If this is happening to you, contact the Queer Officers or a Students Rights Officer.

 Follow us to stay connected with what's going on, find out about events and connect with other Collective members.
 We also have a Facebook group that is private and confidential, which means posts or activities will not show up on your profile.

-A safe space for queer students and their allies to meet, relax, organise and socialise.
+Queer Lounges are safe spaces on campus for queer students and their allies to meet, relax, organise and socialise.